Child Custody and Separation

 You can make a formal agreement about sharing custody of your child with your ex-spouse.
 You can do this through a non-binding parenting plan or by applying for consent orders from the court.
 Consent orders are binding and can only be altered if both spouses agree or in rare cases.

-If, after mediation or Family Dispute Resolution, you still cannot come to an agreement, then you can file an application in the Family Law Courts asking the court to make Child Custody Orders.
+If you can’t agree after mediation, you can apply to the Family Law Courts for Child Custody Orders.
 The Court will make orders that it determines to be in the children’s best interests.

 Our family lawyers in Cairns can help you with all child custody matters.